rzeczuchy/rogueliche/README.md

 ## Projects

-At the moment the solution contains the main game project (rogueliche) and a separate project for unit tests (rogueliche.UnitTests).
+The solution contains the main game project (rogueliche) and a separate project for unit tests (rogueliche.UnitTests).

 ## Contributions